SaliuA/Chicago_Crime_EDA/README.md

 In this notebook, I am going to explore more about crime in Chicago and try to answer few questions:

-* How has crime in Chicago changed across years?
+* Has the frequency of crime in Chicago changed over years?
-* Are some types of crimes more likely to happen in specific locations or specific time of the day or specific day of the week than other types of crimes?
+* where does crime occure the most?
+* Is there any relationship between crime rate and Arrest rate?

 ### Data source